 An excellent acoustic, comfortable seating for 1,540 enthusiastic audience members, and a stage where Herbert von Karajan conducted the Vienna Philharmonic.
 By far the most beautiful concert hall on the blue Danube.
 No-one who has experienced a concert in this space will ever forget it.
 Acoustical brilliance, architectural pefection and an elegant atmosphere – the Main Hall is the heart of the Brucknerhaus.
 This is where the Vienna Philharmonic played the inaugural concert under the baton of Herbert von Karajan.

-A further highlight of the Bruckner Hall is the organ with its 4,224 pipes and 51 stops.
-This masterpiece of instrument-making is the work of a Dutch firm.
-The wooden casing accounts for the special acoustics of the space.
-The wood is at least 6 cms thick and the various structures of the wood direct and moderate the sound.
-In addition the sound is distributed by the hanging aprons.
-The reverberation time of 1.7 seconds is an impressive reference value for a modern concert hall.
+Another highlight of the Main Hall is the new organ, which was built by the Vorarlberg company Rieger Orgelbau in record time in summer 2018.
+The special acoustics of the room are due to the wooden panelling.
+The thickness of the wood is at least 6 cm and the different structuring of the wood directs the sound.
+In addition, the sound is dispersed by hanging aprons.
+The reverberation time of 1.7 seconds is also an impressive reference figure for a modern concert hall.

-There are 66 point hoists in the hall, each with a load capacity of 250 kg, 4 extendible step rostra and two stage lifts.
-The capacity of the lifts is impressive.
-The ochestra lift has an area of 29m², a payload of 4 tons and a lifting height of 8.5 metres.
-The piano lift has an area of 19.5m², a payload of 2 tons and a lifting height of 8.8 metres.
+In the auditorium there are 66 point hoists with a load capacity of 250 kg each, four retractable step podiums and two stage lifts.
+The capacity of the lifts is remarkable.
+The orchestra lift, for example, is 29 m² in size and has a lifting capacity of four tons as well as a lifting height of 8.5 metres.
+The piano lift has an area of 19.5m², a payload of two tons and a lifting height of 8.8 metres.

 To sum up:

 The Main Hall of the Brucknerhaus is an architectural gem, which has the decisive advantage of combining excellent statistics with outstanding acoustical properties.